Guide · Updated 2026-05-08

 The ACA subsidy cliff: how Premium Tax Credits actually work

 The Premium Tax Credit is calculated against your household MAGI as a percent of the Federal Poverty Level (FPL).
-For 2026 the 48-state FPL figures are:
+Marketplace savings for 2026 use these 2025 poverty guidelines for the contiguous states and DC:

 Watch out · The cliff is back in 2026